 The present conditions include partial 3p deletion and partial 3q duplication on chromosome 3 at the same time.

-Chromosome 3 is a submetacentric chromosome, appear in a pair having 200Mb DNA which consists of around 6.5% portion of total genomic content.
-The present chromosome is from the largest chromosome in our genome.
+Chromosome 3 is a submetacentric chromosome, appears in a pair having 200Mb DNA which consists of around 6.5% portion of total genomic content.
+The present chromosome is the largest chromosome in our genome.

 The first case of 3p deletion duplication syndrome was first published by Prabhakara et al.

 Mosaic conditions like this are observed in only a few cases worldwide, a clear reason for the occurrence is still not clear.
 It is believed that 3p deletion and duplication occur by the familial pericentric inversion.